 Green apples are also highly nutritious, and they are a great source of vitamin C and polyphenols.

 Give it a go!

-There are numerous recipes for juices that you can apply during your cleanse, but some recipes work best at certain points of the day.
-This recipe, for example, is an excellent option to help kick-start your day.
+There are numerous recipes for juices that you can apply during your cleanse, but some recipes work best at certain points during the day.
+This recipe, for example, is an excellent option to help begin your day.

-Using beets in this recipe acts as a liver cleanser, allowing all toxins to leave your system before you leave home for work.
+Using beets in this recipe acts as a liver cleanser, allowing all toxins to exit your system before you leave home for work.
 This leaves you feeling light and energetic almost instantly.

 The beets also act as an excellent source of folate, potassium, iron, vitamin C, and manganese, thereby allowing you to accumulate a vast profile of vital nutrients in a single sitting.

-Lemons, carrots, and apples also have an excellent nutritional profile, but these four ingredients used in unison can also have a profound effect on your taste buds.
+Lemons, carrots, and apples also have an excellent nutritional profile, while these four ingredients used in unison can also have a profound effect on your taste buds.

 They are known to work on your body fat and lead to weight loss over time, along with working on your insulin reduction through caloric restriction.
 The cucumbers in the mix are also nutritionally rich, featuring high levels of vitamin K that balances the vitamin C from the apples and lemons.